 12. Brown Bear Brown Bear What Do You See?
 By Bill Martin, Jr., illustrated by Eric Carle

 Another classic that we all remember from childhood, Brown Bear Brown Bear What Do You See? is the perfect book for helping kids with animal and color identification.
 It’s a classroom library staple for many, with teachers returning to it year after year.

-14. Trick-or-Treat on Milton Street by Lisa Bullard, illustrated by Joni Oeltjenbruns
+14. Trick-or-Treat on Milton Street by Lisa Bullard, illustrated

 “We start our class off by reading a story that relates to our thematic unit or a holiday that is approaching,” says Ms. Lee.
 Whether it’s Halloween or Valentine’s Day, holiday-themed books are a great way to celebrate in class — without worrying about the sugar rush!

 15. The Night Before Kindergarten by Natasha Wing, illustrated by Natasha Wing and Julie Durrell

 Teachers and parents alike know that change and transition can be tough on little ones (and on us grown ups too!).
 Mrs. Morrison requests The Night Before Kindergarten for her students on their pre-K graduation.
 She says, “This gives the students and parents an opportunity to bond while reading and having an open discussion about what is to come.“